-EBITDA represents net earnings (loss) attributable to Quad/Graphics common shareholders, plus (1) interest expense, (2) income tax expense (if applicable) and (3) depreciation and amortization, and less income tax benefit (if applicable).
+EBITDA is defined as net earnings (loss) excluding (1) interest expense, (2) income tax expense (benefit) and (3) depreciation and amortization.
 EBITDA margin represents EBITDA as a percentage of net sales.
 EBITDA and EBITDA margin are presented to provide additional information regarding Quad/Graphics' performance.
 Both are important measures by which Quad/Graphics gauges the profitability and assesses the performance of its business.
 EBITDA and EBITDA margin are not measures of financial performance in accordance with GAAP.
 EBITDA and EBITDA margin should not be considered alternatives to net earnings (loss) as a measure of operating performance or to cash flows provided by operating activities as a measure of liquidity.
 Quad/Graphics' calculation of EBITDA and EBITDA margin may be different from the calculations used by other companies, and therefore, comparability may be limited.
-A reconciliation of EBITDA to net earnings (loss) attributable to Quad/Graphics common shareholders for the years ended December 31, 2016 and 2015, was as follows:
+A reconciliation of EBITDA to net earnings (loss) for the years ended December 31, 2016 and 2015, was as follows:

-Year Ende d Dec December 31,
+Year Ended December 31,

 2016 2015

-(dollars illions)
+ions)

-Net earnings (loss) attributable to Quad/Graphics common shareholders (1) \$ 44. \$ (641.9)
+Net earnings (loss) (1) \$ 44.9 \$ (641.9)

-Interest expense 77.
-2 88.4
+Interest expense 77.2 88.4

-Income tax expense (benefit) 13. ) (282.8)
+Income tax expense (benefit) 13.0 (282.8)

 Depreciation and amortization.
-277. l 325.3
+277.1 325.3

-EBITDA. \$ 412.
-2 \$ (511.0)
+EBITDA. \$ 412.2 \$ (511.0)

-(1) Net earnings (loss) attributable to Quad/Graphics common shareholders included the following:
+(1) Net earnings (loss) included the following: